section-engineering-education/engineering-education/content/articles/what-is-kafka-how-to-build-and-dockerize-a-kafka-cluster-using-docker-containers/index.md

 This means there are more interaction environments that the company needs to configure, such as choosing network protocols and data formats to determine data shapes and data evolutions.

-If a company has 10 such source systems and 15 target systems, the company needs to have at least 150 well-established connections to enable data interactions between these systems.
+If a company has ten such source systems and fifteen target systems, the company needs to have at least 150 well-established connections to enable data interactions between these systems.
 Thus, each time you integrated a source system with a target system, you will have an increased load of connections that the application needs to make.

 Let's take a case of traditional HTTP networks protocol where a client sends a message to a server.
 Due to a load of connections, this means the server has a high possibility of being slow to respond to the client.
 In this case, the client is coupled with the server.
 If the server is slow, we get low latency.
 If the server dies, the request fails and has to be retried.
 This is where Kafka comes to the rescue.